Hail To Reason: Racing career

 Starting in January 1958, Hail to Reason raced 18 times as a two-year-old in nine months, winning nine times.
 He set a track record of :581/5 for 5 furlongs in his debut at Aqueduct, followed up by wins in the Youthful, Great American and Tremont at the same track.
 He also won the Sapling Stakes at Monmouth, the World's Playground Stakes at Atlantic City and the Sanford Stakes at Saratoga.
 The highlight of his campaign was winning the prestigious Hopeful Stakes at Saratoga while setting a new track record of 1:16 for 6 1/2 furlongs.

-During a morning workout in September, he lost a shoe and broke both sesamoid bones in his near front leg, ending his career.
+During a morning workout on September 18, he lost a shoe and broke both sesamoid bones in his left front leg, ending his career.
 However, he was still named 1960 American Champion Two-Year-Old Colt.

 Stud record

-Retired to stud at Hagyard Farm near Lexington, Kentucky, Hail to Reason was an outstanding stallion and earned Leading sire in North America honors for 1970.
+Retired to stud at Hagyard Farm near Lexington, Kentucky, Hail to Reason earned Leading sire in North America honors for 1970.
 Known as a source of soundness, bone and stamina among his progeny, Hail to Reason sired 218 winners (68.3%) and 43 stakes winners (13.5%) from 319 named foals.
 Hail to Reason is a Classic chef-de-race in the Roman-Miller dosage system.
 His progeny includes: